AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-06-25-Radial-Perlin-Noise-and-Generative-Tree-Rings.md

 }
 </code></pre>

-Now we already have some pretty solid code, doesn't look very impressive but the rest isn't much more difficult than this!
+Now we already have some pretty solid code!
+Doesn't look very impressive yet, but the rest isn't much more difficult than this!
 Next up we'll actually work towards the blob shape, this can be done with our good old friend the curveVertex() function that we've already used in the previous post on smooth curves.
 We simply call beginShape() before the loop and then endShape(CLOSE) after and outside the loop.
 We will simply feed the same coordinates that we're feeding to point() to the curveVertex() function:

 <pre><code>let scale = 50;
 let resolution = 0.002;